Welcome to the capital of Lebanon, beautiful Beirut!

 Obviously that is not a taxi in the photo! 😉

-Final thoughts on dining on Beirut
+Final thoughts on dining in Beirut

-Some say that Beirut is not safe but that is not true for the city center.
-The city center is safe and even at night you can walk around freely.
+Some say that Beirut is not safe, but that is not true for the city center.
+The city center is safe, and even at night, you can walk around freely.
 I’ve seen many solo male and female travelers there as well.
 So going to a restaurant or coffee shop in the evening in the city is perfectly fine.

 Outside of Beirut and especially in the south it is less safe.
 So I would not advise to go there.
 But, I have to say that all the great things to see and do in Beirut and places to eat are mostly in the city.